 I’m an assistant professor of musicology and ethnomusicology at the University of Texas at Austin.
 I was previously a lecturer at The New School and a postdoc fellow at Princeton.
-I earned my PhD at the University of Cambridge (Peterhouse, 2018).
-Prior to grad school, I worked as a journalist and editor for a decade, including a stint as deputy arts editor at the Middle East broadsheet The National.
+I earned my PhD at the University of Cambridge (Peterhouse).
+Prior to grad school, I worked as a journalist and arts editor.
 Email: firstname.lastname@example.org.

 My research and teaching specializations are the cultural histories of contemporary music and multimedia industries, with a focus on the Philippines and the US.

 Another major project, Listening to Caregiving, engages with global narratives of migration, cultural memory, and archiving.
-Through sonic ethnography, interactive digital mapping, and online crowdsourcing, my work sheds light on the experiences of Filipino domestic workers around the world.
+Through sonic ethnography and interactive digital mapping, my work sheds light on experiences of Filipino domestic workers in select international locations.
 I launched the project at Princeton’s Migration and Humanities Lab, led by Sandra Bermann.

 I’ve taught classes and supervised projects on musicology, ethnomusicology, sound studies, multimedia research methods, global culture industries, digital technologies, and audio/visual production.